 Lake Berryessa, just west of Sacramento, is ranked at number seven in Bassmaster Magazine’s Top 10 Bass Lakes of 2016 and is the largest lake in Napa County.

 The lake is a man-made reservoir, and because of this, the water levels tend to fluctuate.
-Despite this, the lake is home to several species popular with anglers, including:
+Despite this, the lake is home to several species popular with most anglers, including:

 - Spotted bass